debofalz/glbpay/glbpay/README.md

 ## Summary of Model Architecture
 Stage -> Intermediate -> Mart
-Stage – contains data from the source (which is a Bigquery for this assessment).
-Datasets are stored as views Intermediate – contains the model used to unpack the rates(JSON) and set each transaction amount to its USD equivalent Mart – contains the production ready finalized model to the data analyst.
+</br>Stage – contains data from the source (which is a Bigquery for this assessment).
+Datasets are stored as views
+</br>Intermediate – contains the model used to unpack the rates(JSON) and set each transaction amount to its USD equivalent
+</br>Mart – contains the production ready finalized model to the data analyst.
 Each subfolder contains model definitions

 ## Lineage Graphs